 Issues Recommendations Array size An array cannot be transformed to a smaller-sized array.
 The transformed array must be the same size as or larger than the original array.
 Array size limits The array size of the transformed array is limited to 2.199 TB on some versions of the Windows and Linux operating systems.
 Refer to the operating system documentation for details on maximum array sizes.
 Disk failure during a Transform If a disk fails while the Transform task is in progress, no data is lost if the source and destination RAID levels are redundant.
 If a spare has been assigned to the destination array, a fail-over task starts as soon as the Transform completes (if the spare is available after the Transform).
 Multiple arrays If there are multiple arrays, it might not be possible to transform some of the arrays to a larger size.
 If, in the future, an array needs to be expanded in size, it is best to configure the available space as a single array.
 Task control commands When using task control commands, a Transform task can only be paused or resumed but not removed.
 To end a Transform task, pause and delete it.
-Note: If a task is paused and then deleted, the array is deleted.
+Note: If a task is paused, then deleted, the array is deleted.
 Deleting a task is the same as deleting an array.
 Data loss occurs when a task is deleted.
-Please ensure that data is backed up prior to deleting a task involving a Transform or a Restore.
+Back up data before deleting a task involving Transform or Restore.
 System reboot during a Transform If the system reboots during a Transform, the Transform continues where it left off.